Ancient City of Pingyao - Things to Do

 Located to the east of the Ancient Ming-Qing Street, the Temple of City God is a sacred place for people to pay homage to the City God, God of Wealth, and Kitchen God.
 Eminent officers and ordinary people who made great contributions to local people are also worshipped here.
 With an area of 8,800 square yards (7,340 square meters), this traditional temple has many exquisite pavilions and towers.
 The colored glaze decorations of the Ming and Qing Dynasties are still shining under the sun, making this place even grander.

-This is a place where people show their respect to Confucius, a renowned educator who founded Confucianism.
+This is one of top things to do where people show their respect to Confucius, a renowned educator who founded Confucianism.
 With an area of 10,000 square yards (8,361 square meters), it is the best preserved Confucius Temple in China.
 This temple was also a state-run academy in the olden days.
 At that time, the dream of most scholars was to serve as an official.
 Taking the imperial examination was the only way for them to gain the title.
 There is an exhibition in the fifth court of the temple, introducing the development and procedure of the old examination.